TitusLee2000/Discord-Bot-Documentation/docs/taskthree.md

 ___

 ## Create helper function to parse Time from commands

+??? info "What are helper functions?"

+    Helper functions are ways programmers re-use code and to clean the main logic of the program by abstracting away the small details

 1. Define your function `parse_time` and it takes in the paramter `time_str`